 - While your galaktoboureko is baking you can prepare the syrup.
 In a medium saucepan combine the water, sugar, cinnamon stick and lemon slices.
 Bring to a boil and once the sugar has dissolved reduce the heat and simmer for approximately 5 minutes.
 Remove from heat and allow to cool.

-- When your galaktoboureko is done remove it from the oven and slowly spoon the prepared and cooled syrup onto it, while in the pan.
+- When your galaktoboureko is done remove it from the oven and slowly spoon the prepared and cooled syrup onto it, while in the pan, letting each ladle of syrup to be absorbed.
 You can let your galaktoboureko cool slightly before doing so, but if you pour the syrup over it while it is still hot, you get this cool (but slightly messy) effect.